maciek252/DroneELT/README.md

 * ONE LED ON: transmitting alarm, short sound

 in OrangeLRS Tx: red LED - MAVlink, blue LED - GPS NMEA

+##Button

+If present (in OrangeLRS Tx, but no Rx), when pressed the MAVLINK diode and the buzzer go on.
+The aim is to check if the device is alive.

 ##Format of messages is as follows: